dookkii/TomChienXuOnlineJudge/README.md

 ## Installation

-Refer to the install documentation [here](https://vnoi-admin.github.io/vnoj-docs/#/site/installation).
+We rewrote install documentation of DMOJ and VNOJ and included some more detailed steps and some FAQs, check it out [here](https://dokku.tunaa.io.vn/docs/category/install-online-judge).

 Almost all installation steps remain the same as the docs, but there are several minor differences, including cloning this repo instead of DMOJ's repo.

 ### Additional installation steps
+*\*These steps are provided by VNOJ's repository, some of which are included in our FAQ-section.*

 - You **have to** define `DMOJ_PROBLEM_DATA_ROOT` in `local_settings.py`, which should be the path to the directory that contains your problems' tests.